 I have my executive clients choose 4-5 (or more) standout contributions they’ve made to companies, in terms of business value.

-How The Challenge – Actions – Results Method Works
+How the Challenge – Actions – Results Storytelling Method Works

 Using the C-A-Rs method, I ask them to keep their brand and value proposition to their target employers in mind, while working on the following exercise: